Skip to content

 • ✅ Seamless integration with aiocsv for CSV processing

-For AsyncGzipTextFile, tell() returns an opaque cookie value for the current open stream.
-Use it only with seek(cookie) on the same open handle.
+For AsyncGzipTextFile, tell() returns a plain non-negative byte offset when the stream is at a clean boundary, and an opaque cookie value (a negative integer encoding the decoder state) when it is mid-character, mid-line, or mid-\r\n.
+Use a cookie only with seek(cookie) on the same open handle.

 Backward seeks restart decompression from the beginning of the gzip stream.
 For non-seekable fileobj inputs, aiogzip keeps a bounded compressed-input replay cache so rewind can work without loading unbounded data; tune it with max_rewind_cache_size or set it to None for the previous unbounded behavior.